jonmikeli/azureiotdevicesimulator/sources/IoT.Simulator2/IoT.Simulator2/docs/Help.md

 ```

 > [!WARNING]
-> No moduleId is required since commissioning is related to devices.
+> No moduleId is required since commissioning is related to devices and only devices (functional choice).

 #### error.json